beanamonster/mme/README.md

 I've decided to include every version possible for the sake of historical entertainment (builds 352 through 640) but you will definitely want to use build 640 for the best experience.

+I want to say there were Linux versions of all of the software here but if it existed, I have no idea where it is now.

 ### Server

 I will only be including the latest version (that I have) of the server software because they rest of them were just awful.